How to identify your memory kit:

 The basic features :

 You’ll tell me that it’s quite easy since you just have to look at the references announced by the manufacturer.
 Yes, but that’s not enough, especially if you plan to overclock it!
 Some information is given by the manufacturer, but you’ll have to dig or even remove the heat sinks to find out the others.
-On one side of the heatsink you will find the inscription “DDR5 RGB – T-Force – Delta” and on the other, a label with the technical specifications of our example.
+On one side of the heatsink is the inscription “Dominator Platinum RGB” and on the other, a label with the technical specifications of our example.
 This is what we will look at in detail.
-For example, in the case of our example today, this is the information we know.
+For example, in the case of our example of the day, this is the information we know.

 - The brand: Teamgroup

 - Frequency: 6600 MT/s

 In order to get an idea of the overclocking potential of your kit, this information is insufficient and we will have to go further.
 Indeed, it is also very important to know the revision of the PCB as well as the model of the chips that equip your memory kit.
 Depending on this information, the overclocking performance of the kit will be very different.

 To find this information, there is currently only one solution, which is to remove the heat sinks.
 Taiphoon Burner software does not currently support DDR5 kits.
 Moreover, there is no indication that this will be the case any time soon.

 Fortunately, our trusted CPU-Z software is always on hand to verify this information, including the type of chipset we have in our kit.
 Currently, there are three types of chips: Samsung, Hynix and Micron.